Academic Programme | Academic Resources | Supervised Research | Exemplar Essays | Faculty| Alumni Publications

 ISI participants will also follow a research track exploring in detail a particular security or intelligence theme through a series of ‘supervisions’.
 Supervision, central to Cambridge teaching, brings together a small group of students under the guidance of an expert in the field to conduct research-focused work culminating in the production of an extended essay.

-After being offered a place on ISI, participants will be asked to submit a research proposal and will be paired with a CSi expert to undertake a tailored, in-depth study of the chosen security or intelligence theme through five taught supervisions.
+Upon application to ISI, participants will be asked to submit a research proposal and, if successfully admitted onto the Programme, will be paired with a CSi expert to undertake a tailored, in-depth study of the chosen security or intelligence theme through five x 1.25hrs taught supervisions.
 Research tracks chosen in the past have included topics such as regional studies, intra-state conflict, resource security, WMD proliferation and terrorism.

 For more information about ISI supervisors and potential research topics, please see the Faculty page.